Alice-Toxaway Loop Backpacking Guide: Routes, Campsites & Tips for the Sawtooths

 Why Backpack the Alice-Toxaway Loop in Idaho’s Sawtooths

-The Sawtooth Mountains in central Idaho are a backpacker’s paradise with rugged, scenic, and far less crowded than other popular Northwest ranges.
+The Sawtooth Mountains in central Idaho are a backpacker’s paradise with rugged, scenic views, and it’s far less crowded than other popular Northwest ranges.
 With jagged peaks, crystal-clear alpine lakes, and miles of backcountry trails, the Sawtooths are one of the best places in Idaho for an overnight backpacking trip.
-On our second visit to the area, we opted for the classic Alice–Toxaway Loop, hiking it counterclockwise and spending one night at Toxaway Lake.
+On our second visit to the area, we opted for the classic Alice-Toxaway Loop, hiking it counterclockwise and spending one night at Toxaway Lake.
 If I were planning it again, I’d stretch it into a two-night trip with a night at either Twin Lakes or Alice Lake as well.

 While the standard Alice-Toxaway Loop is about 19 miles, it’s easy to add extra lakes or summits.
 We decided to extend our route by climbing an additional pass that isn’t part of the traditional loop—and the views were absolutely worth it.
 Our version included a detour to Edith Lake and a quick, easy summit of Sand Mountain before dropping down to Toxaway Lake for the night.
 The next morning, we continued from Toxaway to Alice Lake and then back to the Tin Cup Trailhead, finishing with 24.5 miles and 4,758 feet of elevation gain.